ADVERTISEMENT

 Food for the body

 Even today, archaeological dig continues in the citadel and beyond and exposing centuries of buried history and providing food of thought to curious visitors.
 But the region also has its share of interesting and unique food stops.
-The nearby town of Bogura has some amazing food options and no trip to Bogura is complete with a stop at Chunnu Chaanp and Kebab Ghar.
+The nearby town of Bogura has some amazing food options and no trip to Bogura is complete without a stop at Chunnu Chaanp and Kebab Ghar.
 It is an amazing place offering a unique combination of deep-fried beef with luchi.
 The piece of beef is first hammered into a thin sheet and coated with a thick layer of batter.
 It is then deep fried and served with luchi and shredded onion.

 Beef Chaanp from Chunnu Chaanp and Kebab Ghar